 Yes, you’ve got readers.
 Great… This doesn’t mean they need to know every personal detail about how you and the topic are connected.
 Focus on your topic and keep personal stories to a minimum.
 Your audience may just not be interested in your relationship with your goldfish.

 8. Starting big, really big

 Starting with lofty ideas is probably one of the most common blogging mistakes to avoid while writing a blog.
 Choose specific topics, and don’t hesitate to get to the point.
 You may want to solve the world’s problems.
 We applaud you.
 This doesn’t mean someone wants to read 45,879 words on how to do it while on their way to work.

 Yes, we guess that could be true.
 Although when it comes to content writing, make sure your specific blog connects to your or your company’s long-term goals.
 Stay to the point, concise, and get the point across as fast as possible.

 It can be tempting to just jab away at your keyboard and splatter your imagination across the screen.
 Sometimes you just may spit out Beethoven; however, most of the time, only you will understand what you have written.

 This is a blogging mistake you need to avoid.
 It’s best to figure out what kind of post you want to do and then start laying out a plan.
 Once you have an outline, organize your thoughts and create a flow of ideas.
 Your writer’s instinct will take care of the rest.
 Have a look at an example of outlining your blog’s content:

 11. They’re going to love this

 Sure, your audience reads your work because they like it.
 This doesn’t mean that they have read every word you have written.
-Most readers skim through the content you have written and read the bits and pieces that interest them.
+Most readers skim through your written content and read the bits and pieces that interest them.
 Make sure you are aware of that and allow for that in your creative process.
-Knowing your audience is the key factor.
+Knowing your audience is the critical factor.